-Remote learning means many different things in today’s world.
+E-learning means many different things in today’s world.
 This learning experience can include activities as simple as self-directed learning packets, synchronous and asynchronous learning activities in various learning management systems, and interactive web services that are considered e-learning.
-Online education and distance learning also fit into the realm of remote education.
-Students take advantage of online education using remote learning technology for a variety of reasons, whether it’s for an online university program, a single accredited course, or supplemental learning.
+Online education and distance learning also fit the e-learning definition.
+Students take advantage of online education using e-learning technology for a variety of reasons, whether it’s for an online university program, a single accredited course, or supplemental learning.

-The purpose of implementing a remote learning program during a school closing is to retain valuable instructional time and to reduce makeup days at the end of the school year.
+The purpose of implementing an e-learning program during a school closing is to retain valuable instructional time and to reduce makeup days at the end of the school year.
 Some schools and districts already have the approval to use flexible instructional days in place of traditional school days during emergency situations that require distance learning.

-As you build a remote education plan for possible emergency school closures, there are a few important steps to take:
+As you build an e-learning education plan for possible emergency school closures, there are a few important steps to take:

 When it comes to e-learning environments and incorporating best practices, module learning plays an important role.
 Learning modules provide the coursework or lesson plan in a logical order so that students can follow the course in the manner intended.
 Modules can be created for a day, a week, or even by the unit.